sugarlabs/musicblocks-v4/docs/DEV.md

     locally, it'll not be rebuilt.
 To force a rebuild from the `Dockerfile` before launching the _docker network_, add the `--build` flag.

-5. In a second terminal, run
+5. In a second terminal, run:

     ```bash
     docker attach musicblocks-4-dev